- Oops!Something went wrong.Please try again later.

 VANCOUVER, British Columbia, Nov.
-08, 2019 (GLOBE NEWSWIRE) -- MAG Silver Corp.
-(TSX / NYSE American: MAG) (“MAG” or the “Company”) announces the Company’s unaudited financial results for the three and nine months ended September 30, 2019.
-For details of the unaudited condensed interim consolidated financial statements and Management's Discussion and Analysis for the three and nine months ended September 30, 2019, please see the Company’s filings on SEDAR (www.sedar.com) or on EDGAR (www.sec.gov).
+13, 2018 (GLOBE NEWSWIRE) -- MAG Silver Corp.
+(TSX and NYSE AMERICAN: MAG) (“MAG” or the “Company”) announces the Company’s unaudited financial results for the three and nine months ended September 30, 2018.
+For details of the September 30, 2018 unaudited condensed interim consolidated Financial Statements and Management's Discussion and Analysis, please see the Company’s filings on SEDAR (www.sedar.com) or on EDGAR (www.sec.gov).

 All amounts herein are reported in $000s of United States dollars (“US$”) unless otherwise specified.

 5,159 metres of underground development realized in the nine months ended September 30, 2018, accounting for 32% of the total underground development advanced on the Juanicipio Project to date.

 Over 16 kilometres (10 miles) of total underground development at Juanicipio has now been achieved.

 The Company advanced $8,470 to Minera Juanicipio in the quarter ended September 30, 2018, representing its 44% share of a $19,250 cash call to fund ongoing development and exploration expenditures on the property.

 Current project development is focused on:

 advancing three internal spiral footwall ramps at depth to access the full strike length of the Valdecañas Vein system;

 advancing the conveyor ramp to the planned mill site (the box cut for the underground conveyor exit portal is well advanced and approximately 450 metres of the underground conveyor ramp is also complete);

 integrating additional ventilation and other associated underground infrastructure; and,